KaotoIO/kaoto.io/content/quickstart/_index.md

 ## Using a standalone executable

-Go to [https://github.com/KaotoIO/kaoto-ui/releases/latest](https://github.com/KaotoIO/kaoto-ui/releases/latest) and download the appropiate file (see following sections) from the **Assets** section at the bottom of the release information.
+Go to [https://github.com/KaotoIO/kaoto-ui/releases/latest](https://github.com/KaotoIO/kaoto-ui/releases/latest) and download the appropriate file (see following sections) from the **Assets** section at the bottom of the release information.

 ### Using JAR file